sydasif/my-pandoc-book/chapters/01-cover-page.md

 ## Conventions

-This book serves as a guide for network engineers and is crafted for network engineers to write casual code.
-Therefore, not much time is spent on style and beauty.
-Programming concepts, such as object-oriented programming, aren’t covered in detail due to their complexity.
-However, this book is mainly concerned with getting programs to work with the minimum amount of effort required to automate network equipment.
+This book is a guide for network engineers and is intended for network engineers to write code.
+Therefore, no time is spent on coding style.
+Programming concepts such as object-oriented programming are not covered in detail due to their complexity.
+However, this book  mainly focuses on getting  Python scripting to work with minimal effort  to automate network devices.